ajunlonglive/foxil/README.md

 languages.
 Foxil uses a syntax inspired by LLVM-IR, and uses the C programming language as a backend.

+The idea is to facilitate code generation, allowing you to use a single syntax to generate code for several languages.
+For now Foxil generates C code, but more languages will be added very soon, such as C ++, or JavaScript / TypeScript.
+If you want to add your own backend, don't hesitate to do it!

 ## Example

 ```c